 print(name, si.created, si.modified)

-When to use: you want to write logic that walks records, filters by attribute, and emits a custom shape.
+- You want to write logic that walks records, filters by attribute, and emits a custom shape.

 Option 3: shell out to a Rust parser